Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

-In summary, the polarization of community notes is positively associated with (i) high quality of external domains, (ii) political topics, (iii) posts containing claims or opinionated content, and (iv) verified accounts with many followers.
+In summary, the polarization of community notes is positively associated with (i) high quality of external domains, (ii) negative sentiment, (iii) political topics, (iv) posts containing claims or opinionated content, and (v) verified accounts with many followers.
 Conversely, the polarization of community notes is negatively associated with (i) citations to unbiased domains, (ii) positive sentiment, (iii) posts containing media, (iv) misleadingness of post content and (v) misinformation exposure scores of post authors.

-Together with our findings in Section \ref{sec:request_timing}, which show that requests shift top writers’ attention toward political content while prioritizing posts with higher potential misleadingness, the analysis of factors affecting note helpfulness and polarization provides additional insight.
-We find that post misleadingness is positively associated with note helpfulness but negatively associated with note polarization, whereas political content exhibits the opposite pattern.
-Consequently, the higher helpfulness and lower polarization of request-fostered notes can be partially interpreted as reflecting top writers’ selective fact-checking of misleading posts.
+Notably, through the analysis of both note helpfulness and polarization, we observe that post misleadingness is positively associated with note helpfulness but negatively associated with note polarization, whereas political content exhibits the opposite pattern.
+Together with our findings in Section \ref{sec:request_timing}, which show that requests shift top writers' attention toward political content while prioritizing posts with higher potential misleadingness, our analysis provides additional insight: the higher helpfulness and lower polarization of request-fostered notes can be partially interpreted as reflecting top writers' selective fact-checking of misleading posts.